Above: St Lawrence Lane (sometimes known as Station Road) showing the St Lawrence Chapel tower

 Obituary notices of Fellows of the Royal Society, vol 2, no 7, A G Tansley, pp432-443

 The 1881 census shows him boarding with the Master of the Grammar School, James Mortimore.
-Aged 16, he is a pupil-teacher.
+Aged 16, he was a pupil-teacher.

 Later he went to University College, Aberystwyth, gaining at external London first class B.Sc degree in Botany.